 I was born in Melbourne Australia in 1968 and as a family we moved from place to place like modern day gypsies.
 Maybe it was this early experience of packing up and moving on that initially inspired the wondrous sense of movement and rhythm that I strive to achieve in my artwork today?
 As a young child I had become aware that my feelings could be evoked through the lyrical assemblage of words, enchanted by simply sighting their rhythmic structure on a page (poetry).
 In a painting or sculpture, I find it is this same sense of rhythmic, undulating movement and poetic configuration of line, form and colour from which a sense of liveliness is perceived that intrigues me most.
-As a contemporary visual artist I find myself searching for new ways to explore rhythm and the various sensations it can inspire when influenced by my own experience and perception of life.
-By working intuitively, I believe I tap into my own sense of truth.
+In 2016 I completed my Masters of Contemporary Art at the Victorian College of the Arts, The University of Melbourne.
+An experience which provided an academic opportunity to step away from the studio and critically analyse my current work.

 Through intuitively based artworks that include paintings and wheel thrown ceramics, I strive to evoke a sense of pause within a visually perceived momentum in order to explore life’s delicate balance, its vulnerable fragility and sublime impermanence.
 It has become clear to me that I have an insatiable curiosity for how life works and I find myself on a solitary quest, questioning my own existence within the whole and total sum of this experience.
 The studio is my temple, a sacred place of contemplation and as I physically work and move around in the space I gain a more acute sense of rhythm which I postulate is my own personal connection to this existential experience of life.
 Over the years the natural environment has had a significant influence on my work.
 I have expanded the scale of it in direct response to the overwhelming sensation experienced whilst taking in, absorbing, and trying to comprehend the ‘bigger picture’ in order to find my own place within it.